How do I know when it is time to see a therapist?

 It will be helpful to have a general idea about the goals and expectations you have for therapy.
 This allows for the therapist to have an idea of the direction you would like to go and how to assist.
 Therapy is intended to be a collaborative process, which requires continued active participation.

-During the first session your therapist may ask many questions about you that may not feel relate to your problem, such as health history, trauma history, etc. These all help us rule out other possible factors in determining how to best work with you.
-If after the first session you feel that you would like to continue therapy, your therapist will either set the next appointment or lead you to the front desk to set an appointment with the receptionist.
+During the first session I may ask many questions about you that may not feel relate to your problem, such as health history, trauma history, etc. These all help me rule out other possible factors in determining how to best work with you.
+If after the first session you feel that you would like to continue therapy, I will either set the next appointment or lead you to the front desk to set an appointment with the receptionist.

 Will I be diagnosed with a disorder?

-Please note that if you will be using insurance to cover your therapy services, you may need a mental health diagnosis, which will become part of your permanent health record.
+Please note that if you will be using insurance to cover your therapy services, it may be required to assign you a mental health diagnosis, which will become part of your permanent health record in our office.
 Currently, insurance companies treat therapy like a medical service, which means they typically only cover your therapy if you have a diagnosable disorder.
 However, you may not feel like you have a disorder or you may not want to be stigmatized by having a documented diagnosis.
 Often times most people seeking treatment may suffer from a disorder of some sort and a diagnosis may help determine what treatment options are best for the situation.
 We would be more than happy to discuss the pros and cons of using insurance/having a diagnosis and other options available.

 What is the difference between an employed clinician and an independent clinician?